forbesye/cs373/IDB_tips_phase_1.md

 - Use a linter like [ESLint](https://eslint.org/) and a code formatter like [Prettier](https://prettier.io/).
 This is like mypy and black for Python respectively.
 ESLint catches errors and Prettier ensures consistent formatting, regardless of the conventions of each individual developer.
 I found the auto-indentation feature in Prettier to be very helpful with nested HTML tags that you will deal with.
 - Async/await/promises in JavaScript is a concept that you (most likely) haven't been exposed to in Java, Python, C, or C++.
 It's much more common in JavaScript.
 In phase 1, you'll use this when calling GitLab's API.
 Here's a video that I think does a great job at explaining it: https://www.youtube.com/watch?v=vn3tm0quoqE
 - If your group has little/no prior CSS experience, a framework like [React Bootstrap](https://react-bootstrap.github.io/), [Material-UI](https://next.material-ui.com/), or [Ant Design](https://ant.design/) provides a lot of built in utility and will make putting together your website a lot quicker, albeit at the cost of original design.
 - Get familiar with the CSS [box model](https://www.w3schools.com/css/css_boxmodel.asp), [flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/), and [grid](https://css-tricks.com/snippets/css/complete-guide-grid/).
-These are important to get a grasp of.

 ## Project Management
 - Follow some form of [Git flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
 What you *absolutely don't* want to do is have everyone pushing to the same branch at the same time.
 Git flow typically entails: